airnandez/numpandas/README.md

 # README

 ## Overview
-This repository contains a set of tutorials prepared for helping students get started analysing data using tools of the Python ecosystem.
+This repository contains a set of tutorials prepared for helping readers get started analysing data using tools of the Python ecosystem.

 Each tutorial is presented as an independent Python notebook: familiarity with Python is expected to follow them.
 We recommend to study the tutorials in the following order: